delpozzo/kamino/README.md

 `sha256sum kamino-1.x.y.z.tgz` (where x.y.z corresponds to the version that you downloaded)

-If the sha256sum output matches, proceed to Step 3.
+If the sha256sum output matches the [expected hash totals](https://about:blank), proceed to Step 3.

 **Step 3:** Extract the tarball with the following command: